 Our 2022-23 Junior Rec Leaders

 What do you look most forward to about being a Jr. Rec Leader?
 (From left to right)

 What part do you love most about being a Jr. Rec Leader?
 (From left to right)

-Selection Process for Junior Rec Leaders: The selection process will be an open call to any After-School Program enrolled 4th or 5th graders with priority given to children who have previously participated in MK programming in years past.
-The Program Director will have a conversation with each applicant and ask why they want to participate and will then receive feedback from Rec Leaders.
-To support equity, written applications will not be required.
+Selection Process for Junior Rec Leaders: The selection process is an open call to any After-School Program enrolled 4th or 5th graders with priority given to children who have previously participated in MK programming in years past.
+The Program Director has a conversation with each applicant and asks why they want to participate and then receives feedback from Rec Leaders.
+To support equity, written applications are not required.
 The Program Director must receive written permission from a child’s authorized guardian to participate.

 Staff must implement fair, inclusive, and equitable practices in selecting Junior Rec Leaders who meet these minimum qualifications:

 •4th or 5th grader enrolled in MK’s After-School Program for 4-5 days a week •No behavior reports that could not be handled through Restorative Justice practices •Communicate a commitment to the well-being of children and the community •A desire to help and lead other children •Ability to listen and follow directions

-The Program Director will select two or three Junior Rec Leaders at the beginning of each academic year and they will serve for the full academic year unless they decide to withdrawal or if the Program Director determines the individual is unable to fulfill their duties.
-Upon withdrawal or removal, the Program Director will replace the opening with a new candidate.
+The Program Director selects four or five Junior Rec Leaders at the beginning of each academic year and they serve for the full academic year unless they decide to withdrawal or if the Program Director determines the individual is unable to fulfill their duties.
+Upon withdrawal or removal, the Program Director replaces the opening with a new candidate.